Functions

 In Basic Storm, it is possible to mark functions as assign functions by specifying the return type

-.
+as assign.
 This causes the return type to be void, and allows the function to appear in the left

 hand side of an assignment.
 If this happens, Basic Storm transforms the assignment into a call of